 Sometimes, a wrestler's theme music becomes so identified with the wrestler himself that changing it just wouldn't work.
 Shawn Michaels may have remained attractive, but "Sexy Boy" didn't really fit his gimmick in the last few years of his career.
 Not that anyone complained.

-It is widely considered to be better than Heart and Capital which are seen as a crass, no-personality station by the public - who often have no other listening choices in many regions, like Cambridgeshire, Essex, Kent, Sussex.
+It is widely considered to be better than Heart and Capital which are seen as crass, no-personality stations by the public - who often have no other listening choices in many regions, like Cambridgeshire, Essex, Kent, and Sussex.
 So in a way, the grandfather clause is good for British radio.
 Listeners prefer personality presenters and "local" radio (i.e. no syndication or very little), which is why the likes of Smooth Radio (Real and Smooth), Hallam FM (Bauer Media) and Stray FM (UKRD) remain widely popular (Global executives, take note of this, if you read it!)

 It's not uncommon for a station dedicated to a certain genre(s) to play music they wouldn't otherwise if it's performed by an artist that has/had a following in their usual genre.